simchikoops/Smike/Project.md

 * Ingot - swipe - clears all
   Transferrable to higher levels (capped at n ~ 5)

-# More to-do

-* Only show track when selected?
-* New colors?
-  Demon: neon red/pink.
-Hero: neon blue/green.
-Mortal: neon yellow.
-* Intro/Story scene: use mine shaft to show demons, with text

 # Steps

 * Saving state